R1PeR/MouseToVJoy/README.md

 ## Configuration

 Program can be configured through config.txt file, which have 21 different values, that can be modified through any text editor.
+For easier tweaking use VjoyMonitor to visualize axis changes.

 ### Sensitivity